Home to Texas™

 There are four main components that selected students participate in:

-• Community Event A celebratory end-of-program event in or near the student’s home community
+• Community Celebration: An end-of-program event in or near the student’s hometown community that brings together the various Home to Texas stakeholders

 Participating students receive funding to participate in the summer program.
 Students in unpaid internships will receive a $5,000 scholarship, and students in paid internships will earn a minimum of $5,000 for the summer.